Economic and Political Overview

 Executive Power

 The Chief of State is the King, whose role is cerimonial.
 Following parliamentary (lower house) elections, the leader of the majority party or of a majority coalition is usually appointed Prime Minister (head of the Government) by the Monarch to serve a four year term.
-The Council of Ministers is appointed by the monarch on recommendation of the Prime Minister.
+The Council of Ministers is formally appointed by the monarch on recommendation of the Prime Minister.

 Legislative Power